1068+ orders placed in your location

 Overview

 In advanced cases, it progresses to AIDS (Acquired Immunodeficiency Syndrome).
-The HIV test can also help determine whether the infection is caused by HIV-1 or HIV-2 virus.
+The HIV test can also help determine whether it is caused by HIV-1 or HIV-2 virus.

-There are high chances of HIV infection if you have unprotected sexual activity, multiple sexual partners, HIV positive mothers, use infected needle for drugs, or receive infected blood transfusion.
+There are high chances of HIV infection if you have unprotected sexual activity, multiple sexual partners, HIV positive mothers, an infected needle for drugs, and an infected blood transfusion.
 The most common symptoms include fever and chills, fatigue, night sweats, sudden weight loss, muscle ache, swollen lymph nodes and rashes that may last for a few days to several weeks.

 Get an HIV test if you have been exposed to the mentioned activities and have symptoms.
-The following are the types of HIV tests available:
+There are 4 types of HIV tests available:

 Initially, antigen/antibody combination tests or Rapid antibody tests are advised for the screening of HIV infection.
 If the screening test results come positive, one more follow-up test is required to confirm the infection.
 Following are the confirmatory tests: